microsoft/MCW-Enterprise-class-networking/WDS/Whiteboard design session trainer guide - Enterprise-class networking in Azure.md

 Quote from the Network Director:

-\"Azure\'s advanced networking capabilities and support for partner solutions are a welcome surprise.
-Your proof of concept has clearly demonstrated the platform\'s ability to more than satisfy our complex requirements.\"
+\"Azure's advanced networking capabilities and support for partner solutions are a welcome surprise.
+Your proof of concept has clearly demonstrated the platform's ability to more than satisfy our complex requirements.\"